 Heading in from the south, accidental parking can be found next to Roys, you know, ?
-The 3rd-generation-family-run chain of department stores that are world famous, in East Anglia, and this one happens to be very handy.
+The third-generation-family-run chain of department stores that are world famous, in East Anglia, and this one happens to be very handy.

 Very handy for this pleasant market town in North East Suffolk that sits right on the River Waveney but there's plenty of time for all of that nonsense.